Ancient Vessels

 Lighting feature is included.
 A ship is not an ocean liner without beautiful lighting.
 Your model will also have navigation light (red and green.)
 LED light powered by standard 9v battery for your convenience.

-Models are built per commission only.
-We require only a small deposit to start the process (not full amount, not even half) to start the process $900.
-The remaining balance won't be due until the model is completed.
-Please click here for lead time.
+Model is built per commission only.
+We require only a small deposit to start the process.
+Please click here for more details.

 And here for our beautiful RMS Mauretania model, RMS Lusitania model, and RMS Aquitania model